Cherry Ghost: Beginnings and Thirst for Romance (2006–2007)

 The name "Cherry Ghost" is a reference to the Wilco song "Theologians" from the album A Ghost Is Born.
 In Jan 2006, Simon Aldred began performing as Cherry Ghost as a solo artist, before morphing into a full band.
-Early sessions with Doves bassist and vocalist Jimi Goodwin and a special appearance on Later...with Jools Holland helped excel the band's beginnings.
+Early sessions with Doves bassist and vocalist Jimi Goodwin and a special appearance on Later...with Jools Holland helped accelerate the band's beginnings.
 Cherry Ghost were one of only a handful of bands and musicians to have been invited onto Jools Holland's programme before having released any material.
 Cherry Ghost signed to Heavenly Records, and released their debut single "Mathematics" in April 2007.
 The debut album, Thirst for Romance, was released in July 2007, following the release of the single "People Help the People" two weeks before, which charted on the UK Singles Chart at No. 27.
 The album was met with generally positive reviews, and entered the UK Albums Chart at No. 7.
 A third single, "4 AM," was released in September 2007 and charted at No. 128.
 A live EP titled iTunes Festival: Live in London, recorded in July 2007 at the iTunes Festival, was released digitally in November 2007.

 In September 2007, Cherry Ghost were nominated for Best New Act at the 2007 Q Awards.
 In 2008, Cherry Ghost won an Ivor Novello Award for "People Help the People" in the category of Best Contemporary Song.